 Around the age of 40, most people begin to lose the ability to read comfortably without reading glasses.
 This condition known as presbyopia leaves nearly everyone around 50 years of age-dependent on some form of reading correction.
 During the early days of cataract surgery, we could only implant mono-focal lenses, meaning that patients only had the option of correcting their vision for up close (near vision) or for far away (distance vision).

-Today, with the wonderful advances in intra-ocular lens (IOL) technology, Coastal Vision is able to provide patients with premium multi-focal lenses (also known as presbyopia correcting lenses).
-Implantation of these lenses after cataract surgery, may provide patients with the advantages of reducing or even eliminating dependence on glasses altogether.
+Today, with the wonderful advances in intraocular lens (IOL) technology, Coastal Vision Medical Group is able to provide patients with premium multifocal lenses (also known as presbyopia-correcting lenses).
+Implantation of these lenses after cataract surgery may provide patients with the advantages of reducing or even eliminating dependence on glasses altogether.

 As we age it becomes difficult to focus at various distances and that is when glasses become necessary.
 The ReSTOR® lens changes the focus which allows patients to see at various distances.
 ReSTOR® can help cataract patients eliminate these difficulties and be able to see at a multitude of distances.

 ReSTOR® IOL is considered one of the first premium lens implants to achieve a high level of success among cataract patients.
-Most patients have had a positive experiences with the ReSTOR® and they either do not have to wear glasses any more or only for a few small tasks.
+Most patients have had a positive experience with the ReSTOR® and they either do not have to wear glasses anymore or only for a few small tasks.
 FDA data released states that 80% of patients were glasses-free following cataract surgery with ReSTOR®.
 Patients are provided with better vision and their eyes feel young again.